 - Writing Goals and Objectives

 - Time Management

 - CI as Mentor

-Please contact one of our Academic Coordinators of Clinical Education for more information about the Clinical education curriculum:
+Please contact our Academic Coordinator of Clinical Education for more information about the Clinical education curriculum:

 Supervision and Assessment